ankitpro/ai-task-master/docs/MCP_API_KEY_SETUP.md

 # MCP API Key Setup Guide

+> **⚠️ Important**: If you're using Cursor and think you have a "Cursor API key", please read [Cursor API Clarification](./CURSOR_API_CLARIFICATION.md) first.
+What you call a "Cursor API key" is actually an **Anthropic API key** and should be configured as such.

 ## Quick Diagnosis

 If Task Master AI tools are failing with network errors like: